bytefish/WpfDataGridFilter/README.md

 # WpfDataGridFilter #

-"I just want to filter some data in a `DataGrid`, why is all this so complicated?"... said everyone using a WPF `DataGrid`.
+"I just want to filter some data in a DataGrid, why is all this so complicated?"... said everyone using a WPF DataGrid.

-This library makes it possible to add filters for each column of a `DataGrid` and use them to provide filtering.
+This library provides a custom DataGridColumnHeader Control for defining filtering on a column.

 ## What's included